99sami/DMS_Blog/posts/tenth-blog-post.md

 **How did you unify the different elements of your virtual environment under a certain theme or concept?
 How did your theme or concept evolve over the project’s development?**

-I unified my project by giving it a moral or a title being *'Identity'* and parting it into 3 seperate segments/stages that would then be linked and connected through my use of visual and audio elements.
-The personal story being told helped unify and make sense of the work and i found whenever i was feeling stuck i would just think about how i can relate the overall story and its meaning to my project.
-During my final plays of the work i was a bit uncertain that the player would know how to navigate the space so i added the element of a **'yellow brick road'** directly refrencing the Wizard of Oz and how dorathy is on a path of exploration and finds her community/friends on the way.
+I unified my project by giving it a moral or a title being 'Identity' and parting it into 3 separate segments/stages that would then be linked and connected through my use of visual and audio elements.
+The personal story being told helped unify and make sense of the work and I found whenever I was feeling stuck I would just think about how I can relate the overall story and its meaning to my project.
+During my final parts of the work I was a bit uncertain that the player would know how to navigate the space so I added the element of a 'yellow brick road' directly referencing the Wizard of Oz and how dorathy is on a path of exploration and finds her community/friends on the way.

 **What did you discover through the process of play testing that you wouldn’t have discovered otherwise?**

-Through play testing i discovered that scalling is everything and so so important.
-The size and shape of the assets can either make or break eachothers effectiveness.
-For example, i wanted the airplanes at the start to be a big standout so i made them really big, but then the hill it was on looked off and so i made the hill bigger but then that threw the look and feel of the floor and enviornment around it off and it just kept multiplying.
+Through play testing I discovered that scaling is everything and so so important.
+The size and shape of the assets can either make or break each other's effectiveness.
+For example, i wanted the airplanes at the start to be a big standout so i made them really big, but then the hill it was on looked off and so i made the hill bigger but then that threw the look and feel of the floor and environment around it off and it just kept multiplying.

 ---